vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 They've improved their rack and cluster-level networking, and things are now quite reliable and stable for long training runs.
 The telemetry they offer is decent and their provisioning speed is also acceptable.
 It seems they are the *best when it comes to AMD neoclouds*, and their systems can be used just like any other tier-1 GPU cloud.
-I haven't tried the TensorWave cloud myself, but my impression is that it has improved substantially over the past 5 months.
+I haven't tried the TensorWave cloud myself, but my impression is that it has improved substantially over the past 6 months.

-However, on AMD's side, things are still not that great.
+However, on AMD's side, things are still not that great (compared to NVIDIA).
-I heard that the driver stability and the quality of their software stack is in general poor.
+I heard that the driver stability and the quality of their software stack is, in general, middling.
 They are slow to respond to bug reports and there are still problems in their [cross-GPU communication library](https://github.com/ROCm/rccl).
 <!--
 - Idk why TensorWave is allowed to host these events anymore.
 AMD shouldn't allow it.
 There were 250+ people on the invite but maybe 50 people showed up to the event, counting the TensorWave employees.
 The space was huge and really could accommodate hundreds of people.
 Lots of seating was set up.
 Lots of pizza and poison was ready to go.